BryceRussell/astro-bryceguy/packages/rating/README.md

 If these icons are not added the default style of the icon will load in as a black box and there will be console errors

+Download the icons folder above and put inside your projects src folder if using the default icons

 Define the default icon svgs inside the `src/icons` folder using the names `star-active`, `star-half`, and `star-inactive`.

 ```